codepr/sol/README.md

 ### To be implemented

 - QoS 2 tracking of pending clients and re-send, already started
+- Spread publish operations to multiple clients to a threadpool
 - Session present check and handling, already started
 - Last will & Testament, already started
 - Wildcards (+) on subscriptions